-The acronym stands for “Product Management Body of Knowledge”.
+The acronym stands for “A Guide to the Project Management Body of Knowledge”

 The guide is a compilation for standards that every project manager worldwide considers the ultimate source of essential information and practices.
 It is not a “how-to” guide that gives step-by-step instructions as to what should be done.
 Rather, it is a handbook that explains the five basic process and knowledge areas involved in managing a project.

-The five processes discussed in PMBOK are the following:
+The five processes discussed in PMBOK® Guide are the following:

 - Initiating – It involves the discussion of how to successfully initiate a project; usually, this is the brainstorming phase in project management

 - Planning – This process is a crucial part of a project.
 This includes everything that has to be taken care of to make a project successful.
-In PMBOK, this phase is discussed thoroughly.
+In PMBOK® Guide, this phase is discussed thoroughly.